What is a Master Data Management?

 Companies increasingly need cost optimization, faster product launches, and more efficient regulatory compliance, and having an effective Master Data Management strategy is critical for all of that to happen.
 Without it, cross-organizational data misalignment can lead to suboptimal decision making and decelerated growth.
 But developing a Master Data Management strategy and putting it into practice across an organization is no simple task, and achieving dependable data quality is one of the biggest pain points for enterprises.

 Creating a Good Master Data Management Strategy

 There are six master data management best practices your enterprise should consider when developing and implementing an MDM strategy:

 - MDM is not one and done: Your Master Data Management strategy should be woven into the foundation of your business.
 If data alignment is considered merely a one-time occurrence, you will encounter the same data mismanagement issues repeatedly.

-Buy-in at the top: For MDM to be successful, leaders within all business units must be engaged in the development of the strategy, as well as continuously involved in ongoing governance conversations.
+- Buy-in at the top: For master data management to be successful, leaders within all business units must be engaged in the development of the strategy, as well as continuously involved in ongoing governance conversations.

 - Education is key: On the other hand, all personnel and departments must be trained and regularly retrained on how to format, enter, store, and access data.

-Start small, but think big: When rolling out a new MDM strategy, you want to first focus on a smaller data set that may be causing some current business pain (e.g. customer or product data for a specific geography).
+- Start small, but think big: When rolling out a new master data management strategy, you want to first focus on a smaller data set that may be causing some current business pain (e.g. customer or product data for a specific geography).
 Done this way, you can assure buy-in for a larger rollout.